dkj/CrazyLIMS/phase2-redux-detailed-plan.md

 - Capture multiplexing patterns explicitly: support processes that collapse many inputs into pooled artefacts and later expand them again, recording the matching metadata and evidence needed to reconcile downstream outputs with the upstream contributors.

 ### 2. Containment & Location
-- Model containers as artefacts with associated slot/position metadata (`container_slots`) and assignment history (`artefact_container_assignments`).
+- Model containers as artefacts with associated slot/position metadata (`container_slots`).
+Material artefacts reference the container and slot directly; no separate `artefact_container_assignments` table is required.
 - Capture storage hierarchies (facility → unit → sublocation) and allow logical storage (filesystem/S3 paths) using the same containment interfaces.
-- Define APIs/views for “what’s in this freezer/plate” and “where is this artefact now,” ensuring history is queryable.
+- Define APIs/views for “what’s in this freezer/plate” and “where is this artefact now,” by querying material artefacts filtered on their container references.

 ### 3. RBAC & Scope Generalization
 - Introduce `scopes` (project, facility, dataset, workflow-run) with `scope_memberships` and `scope_role_inheritance`.